-Glasgow City Council Homes
+Glasgow Burgh Council Homes

-Children's establishments run by Glasgow City Council.
+Children's establishments run (at some time in their history) by Glasgow Burgh Council.

 - Girls' Training Home, Clyde Cottage, King Street, Dunoon

 - Blairvadach and Eda Yarrow, Main Road, Rhu

 - Green Street Day Industrial School, 107 Green Street, Calton, Glasgow

 - Glasgow School Board Truant Industrial School / Springboig St John's School, 1190 Edinburgh Road, Springboig, Shettleston, Glasgow